 Gran Tierra Energy, along with our partners, responded to the crisis and supported the immediate recovery in the following ways:

-- Provided 90 feeding kits and 3,000 liters of bottled water
+- Provided 90 feeding kits and 3,000 litres of bottled water.

 The President and CEO of Gran Tierra Energy, Gary Guidry, also announced a matching program hours after the tragedy, whereby any donation made by employees would be matched dollar for dollar by the Company.
 The total donation raised was over $126,000,000 COP from employees in Colombia, Canada, members of the Board of Directors and the matching contribution from Gran Tierra Energy.

 Computer Classroom Donation to the Colegio Ciudad Nueva Mocoa Institution

 With the funds GTE raised after the Mocoa disaster a donation of a computer classroom was made to the Colegio Ciudad Nueva Mocoa educational institution.